 June 23, 2025, 1:26 pm | Read time: 2 minutes

 iOS 26 is packed with new features, some of which are quite well hidden.
 One of these is the Adaptive Power Mode, which uses artificial intelligence (AI) to optimize battery usage.
-Although Apple does not explicitly list the feature under Apple Intelligence, only certain iPhone models support this intelligent energy management.
+Although Apple does not explicitly categorize the feature under Apple Intelligence, only certain iPhone models support this intelligent energy management.

 These Models Get Adaptive Power Mode